134devl/vaderetro-fork/README.md

 This private repository contains source code for the Vade Retro Pack for Minecraft beta 1.7.3.

+Here must lay the description of the mod pack, mods and list of used mods.

 During creation of this mod pack such technologies were used:
 * [RetroMCP-Java](https://github.com/MCPHackers/RetroMCP-Java)